 The 10 Best Freediving Books

 Why do people read books?
 There are many different answers.
 Reading dares us to grow.
 Books take us beyond our world, enriching it at the same time.
-Reading challenges our perspectives, giving the proofs of our beliefs or offering the opportunity to understand some points of view that we do not really agree with.
+Reading challenges our perspectives, provides proof of our beliefs, or offers the opportunity to understand some points of view that we do not really agree with.
 Reading is also a refreshing activity that renews our energy and elevates our mood.
-If you are interested in freediving, check our list of The 8 Best Freediving Books and choose the book for you.
+If you are interested in freediving, check our list of the 10 Best Freediving Books and choose the book for you.

 The 10 Best Books about Freediving!